2007-2009 – 2 Seasons of hilarity, action, brohood, romance and the Devil…

 The rest of the supporting cast adds so much to the show that I just don’t have enough to say about them.
 Ted, the manager of the Work Bench, is the Yin to Socks’ Yang.
 Even some of the escaped souls offer great moments, like Patton Oswald, who guest starred in an episode as Leon and immediately befriended Socks due to their shared sense of humor.

 The visual effects were actually pretty good, much better than most TV shows can claim.
 From all the demon make-up, to the different powers the lost souls may have had, it was either believable, or making fun of itself, which the show was wont to do.
 They always added to the show, it was rare to watch a visual effect and feel like I was taken out of the episode.

 The series didn’t really end abruptly, but it did leave a lot of questions unanswered.
 Still, it was an effective last episode, with the viewers left feeling satisfied that Team Reaper (now firmly including Andi) would go on to hopefully prosper against the Devil…or Not.
 But they would go on…

 Then they were cancelled.
 And my loved family disappeared off the airwaves, presumably off to bigger and better things.
 But I, the viewer, am left with a hole in my heart.
 I did find an article explaining where the creator’s were planning on going with the show in the third season, so check that out here if your interested.
 But it’s just not the same as seeing it all play out the way it was meant to.

 If you haven’t seen Reaper yet, I encourage you to watch it, immediately.
-If your looking for funny sci-fi centered around a down-to-earth group of slacker friends with a healthy heaping of hot chicks and hilarious adventures, then Reaper is for you.
+If you’re looking for funny sci-fi centered around a down-to-earth group of slacker friends with a healthy heaping of hot chicks and hilarious adventures, then Reaper is for you.
 Good TV is too rare to let slip through the cracks of network Hell.